Buckinghamshire (district)

-Buckinghamshire is a non-metropolitan county in the ceremonial county of Buckinghamshire, England.
+Buckinghamshire is a unitary authority area in the ceremonial county of Buckinghamshire, England.
 It covers about four-fifths of area of the ceremonial county and about two-thirds of its population; the City of Milton Keynes accounts for the remainder.
+As a unitary authority area, it is both a non-metropolitan county and a non-metropolitan district.

-The district is administered by Buckinghamshire Council, a unitary authority.
+The district is administered by Buckinghamshire Council.
+The council was formed in 2020, following the abolition of the previous county council, Buckinghamshire County Council, and the four district councils covering the area.